joeschmo/joebot2/README.md

 type Proc = Chan Msg -> IO ()
 ```
 A <code>Hook</code> is a command that is run when a user joins, parts, or quits a channel.
 Currently
 there are two types of hooks in Config - <code>jhooks</code> and <code>phooks</code>.
-These former hook is
+The former hook is
 run when a user joins and the latter when a user parts/quits.

-A <code>Proc</code> is the type of a plugin util.
-Note that this is only a recommended type that is used
+A <code>Proc</code> is the type of a plugin process.
+Note that this is only a suggestion.
+Using
-to make process execution easier.
+<code>Proc</code> allows you to interface with the functions exported by PluginUtils

 ###PluginUtils Functions
 The two functions exported are: